MicrosoftDocs/Devices-docs/surface/surface-next-business-day-replacement.md

 | **Japan**                                                                                                      | 13:00 JST    (UTC+9)   |

-## Japan availability
+##  Available areas in Japan

-Next Business Day Replacement is available in the following locations subject to availability of our authorized overnight delivery carriers.
+It will be available in the following regions in Japan.
+For more information, see [Surface Complete for Business Plus (Japan)](https://cdn.techcommunity.microsoft.com/assets/Surface/jp-next-day-replace-surface.pdf)

 - Aomori
 - Iwate